-Bank2 and Sandnes Sparebank are only shareholders in Eika Gruppen AS.
-The 10 members of the Local Bank Alliance - Selbu Sparebank, Nidaros Sparebank, Aasen Sparebank, Sparebank 68° Nord, Tolga Os Sparebank, Drangedal Sparebank, Askim & Spydeberg Sparebank, Sparebank, Sparebank and Ørland Sparebank - are solely shareholders in Eika Boligkreditt.
+Haugesund Sparebank only is a shareholder in Eika Gruppen AS.
+The 10 members of the Local Bank Alliance - Selbu Sparebank, Nidaros Sparebank, Aasen Sparebank, Sparebank 68° Nord, Tolga Os Sparebank, Drangedal Sparebank, Askim & Spydeberg Sparebank, Sparebank, Sparebank on DIN, Stadsbygd Sparebank and Ørland Sparebank - are solely shareholders in Eika Boligkreditt.